pemsley/coot/blog/_posts/2023-04-23-gtk4-coot-update.md

 After something of a hiatus, I have refreshed my efforts on GTK4-based Coot!

-To that end Jakub Smulski has been recruited to the team, funded by Global Phasing.
+Additionally Jakub Smulski has been recruited to the team, funded by Global Phasing.
 Jakub has been working on the the two major stumbling blocks in the conversion of Coot to use GTK4.
 Those are (or were!) the validation graphics and the ligand-building gui.